kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 name and namespace as the export should be visible to other clusters in the supercluster.

-Another CRD called `ImportedService` will be introduced to store connection information about the `Services` in each cluster, e.g. topology.
+Another CRD called `ImportedService` will be introduced to store information about the services exported from each cluster, e.g. topology.
 This is analogous to the traditional `Service` type in Kubernetes.
-Each cluster will have an `ImportedService` for each `Service` that has been exported within the supercluster, referenced by namespaced name.
+Each cluster will have a coresponding `ImportedService` for each uniquely named `Service` that has been exported within the supercluster, referenced by namespaced name.

 If multiple clusters export a `Service` with the same namespaced name, they will be recognized as a single combined service.
-The resulting `ImportedService` will reference endpoints from both clusters.
-Properties of the `ImportedService` (e.g. ports, topology) will be derived from a merger of component Service properties.
+For example, if 5 clusters export `my-svc.my-ns`, there will be one `ImportedService` named `my-svc` in the `my-ns` namespace and it will be associated with endpoints from all exporting clusters.
+Properties of the `ImportedService` (e.g. ports, topology) will be derived from a merger of component `Service` properties.

 Existing implementations of Kubernetes Service API (e.g. kube-proxy) can be extended to present `ImportedServices` alongside traditional `Services`.